-Professional carpet cleaning service for Solihull, Shirley and surrounding areas.
+Professional carpet cleaning in Solihull, Shirley and surrounding areas.

-Solihull Carpet Cleaners offers a professional carpet cleaning services across Solihull, Shirley, Olton and surrounding villages such as Knowle, Dorridge and Dickens Heath.
+Solihull Carpet Cleaning offers a professional carpet cleaning service across Solihull, Shirley, Olton and surrounding villages such as Knowle, Dorridge, Hockley Heath, Cheswick Green and Dickens Heath.

-Solihull Carpet Cleaners was born from Sparkle Sisters, a commercial cleaning company working in and around Solihull.
+Solihull Carpet Cleaning was born from Sparkle Sisters, a commercial cleaning company working in and around Solihull.
 Many of their domestic customers were asking whether we knew good carpet cleaners in Solihull, either as part of a deep clean or end of tenancy clean but they didn't have the equipment or training to complete it.
-We are a partner company of Sparkle Sisters and have been working with them for the last couple of years but are now looking to expand out and create our own line of business under our own brand.

 We use only top quality commercial carpet cleaning equipment and chemicals and all of our operatives are fully trained to assess each job individually and identify the correct products and equipment to use on your carpets or rugs to ensure a quality job.

-Solihull Carpet Cleaners is dedicated to providing high quality services to the Solihull area.
-We have cleaned carpets and rugs in Shirley, Solihull, Monkspath, Olton, Knowle, Dorridge, Hockley Heath, Dickens Heath and Tidbury Green as well as areas of Birmingham such as Yardley, Sheldon and Hall Green.
+Solihull Carpet Cleaning is dedicated to providing high quality carpet cleaning services to the Solihull area.
+We have satisfied customers in Shirley, Solihull, Monkspath, Olton, Knowle, Dorridge, Hockley Heath, Dickens Heath and Tidbury Green as well as areas of Birmingham such as Yardley, Sheldon and Hall Green.

 Take a look below to find out what we specialize in, and get in touch with any additional questions or to learn more.